reframejs/reframe/docs/usage-manual.md

 mkdir -p ~/tmp/reframe-playground/pages
 ~~~

-2. Then, we create a new JavaScript file at `~/tmp/reframe-playground/pages/HelloPage.js` that exports a page config:
+2. We create a new JavaScript file at `~/tmp/reframe-playground/pages/HelloPage.js` that exports a page config:

 ~~~jsx
 import React from 'react';